 - Grab the dumbbell with your left hand and turn around so your right knee and right hand are planted on the bench.
 Repeat on the opposite side and complete an even number of sets per arm.

-For a visual aid, check out this video demonstrating the correct form for a unilateral dumbbell kickback.
+For a visual aid, check out this video from Scott Herman Fitness demonstrating the correct form for a dumbbell kickback.

 Tips for Dumbbell Kickbacks